huggingface/transformers/docs/source/index.rst

 Contents
 ---------------------------------

+The documentation is organized in five parts:

+- **GET STARTED** contains a quick tour, the installation instructions and some useful information about our philosophy and a glossary.
+- **USING TRANSFORMERS** contains general tutorials on how to use the library.
+- **ADVANCED GUIDES** contains more advanced guides that are more specific to a given script or part of the library.
+- **RESEARCH** focuses on tutorials that have less to do with how to use the library but more about general resarch in transformers model
+- **PACKAGE REFERENCE** contains the documentation of each public class and function.

 The library currently contains PyTorch and Tensorflow implementations, pre-trained model weights, usage scripts and conversion utilities for the following models: